demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 - Ensure that you have a Mail sender integration for sending email notifications.

-## Pack Configurations
+### Pack Configurations

-Cortex XSOAR stores all of employee information as User Profile indicators.
+Cortex XSOAR stores all employee information as User Profile indicators.
 User Profiles have many fields out-of-the-box, which hold data about the employee.

-*Note* The User Profiles are initially created when the Workday integration fetches incidents.
+**Note:** The User Profiles are initially created when the Workday integration fetches incidents.
 User profiles for users that are added to Workday after this initial fetch are created by the IAM-Sync User playbook.

 The User Profiles are constantly synchronized with Workday, so that when a change to a user comes from a Workday report, the integration creates an incident, triggering a change in the rest of the apps used in the organization, and updating the User Profile indicator.

 This pack requires that you configure the following content items in the order listed.

-Playbook configuration (inputs and outputs)
+1. Playbook configuration (inputs and outputs)
-Indicator and Incident fields and mappers.
+2. Indicator and Incident fields and mappers.
 You only need to configure these if you are adding custom fields.
-Integration configurations
+3. Integration configurations
-### Playbooks
+#### Playbooks

-1. IAM - Sync User
+IAM - Sync User:
 Under the inputs for the IAM-Sync- User playbook, make sure you configure values for the ITNotificationEmail and ServiceDeskEmail inputs.

 1. Navigate to *Playbooks* and locate that IAM - Sync User playbook.